-Students and employees facing discrimination and harassment based on sex or gender should consult the College’s Sexual Misconduct Policy and process.
+Students and employees facing discrimination and harassment based on sex or gender can consult the following:

-Employees wishing to file a formal complaint regarding discrimination and harassment should consult A.R.
-6.02.001 – Harassment Prevention.
+Employees wishing to file a formal complaint regarding discrimination and harassment should consult:

-State and Federal Law require all employees of Austin Community College to report to the District Title IX Coordinator or a Deputy Title IX Coordinator if they become aware of the following:
+State and Federal Law require all employees of Austin Community College to report to the District Title IX Coordinator if they become aware of the following:

 Employees receiving reports while in the course and scope of their employment are mandated to report regardless of when and where the incident occurred.
 This includes reports of off-campus behaviors.

 Under Texas Senate Bill 212, all employees are required to report concerns to the Compliance Office.
-Learn more by visiting reporting requirements FAQs.
+Learn more by visiting Reporting FAQs.